 What are the current wall decor trends?

-Today’s wall decor trends include murals, floating shelves, hanging plates, sculptural sconces, wall-mounted planters, and modern art.
+Standouts include murals, floating shelves, sculptural sconces, wall-mounted planters, metallic accents, and modern art—all layered with texture and natural materials.

 How do I choose the best wall decor trend for my home?